Meet Our Companion Animals

 She was barely a week old when the school rescued her.
 Initially, she was cautious around people but she is gradually coming out of her shell and showing her sweet, playful nature.

-She is receiving some warmth and love of all our students, Cleopatra now has a special place in the school and behaves like a queen.
+She is receiving some warmth and love of all our students, Cleopatra now has a special place at the Academy and behaves like a queen.

-When the school rescued this great Dane, she was in chronic stress.
+When we rescued this Great Dane, she was in chronic stress.
 It looks like she was tied up all her life forced to spend in a kennel or a cage.
 She was lacking proper care in feeding, grooming, and to health needs.

 She was in such bad shape from severe neglect that she wouldn’t have lived much longer.
 From the beginning, Ms. Georgina has wowed us with how sweet, gentle, intelligent, and well-adjusted she is.
 She is with us since February 2017 and we named her Ms. Georgina and she’s the biggest and oldest of all.